Section A — Licensing Application Forms ~120 min

 Tips

-• Keep your original bond documents in a safe place.
-The state will require you to mail them the original, "wet signature" copy of the HCS 402.
+• Keep the original bond documents in a safe place.
+CDSS requires the original "wet signature" copy of the HCS 402 — a photocopy is not accepted.

 What You Need to Do